gushogg-blake/svelte-view-engine/readme.md

 - You want to access the props from a sub-component without having to pass them in explicitly from the top-level page component.

-- You need to manipulate the data somehow before using it, for example to parse it using a JSON reviver function that depends on your app code.
+- You need to process the data somehow before using it, for example to parse it using a JSON reviver function that depends on your app code.
 In this case you would write a module that reads the payload and exposes the modified version, then use that module in your pages.

 Build scheduling
 ================